BURTON L. DOGGETT, LCDR, USN

 Burton was lost when the transport plane he was aboard crashed near Kodiak, Alaska, on August 16, 1942.

-From Wartime Press, this undated passage:
+From a now-broken link, this undated passage:

 Plane With 14 Missing in Alaska - A U.S. Navy plane with a crew of four and ten passengers enroute from Kodiak to Whitehorse, Alaska was reported overdue by the Navy Department, which notified next of kin of those aboard that the crew and passengers were missing.
 The flight was a routine one from Kodiak to Seattle, Wash.
 Three planes started on the trip and were forced to fly by instrument soon after taking off.
 Two made their way through the bad weather to Whitehorse.
 Naval aircraft have been making searches for the missing plane and other agencies were asked to assist in the search.